 Some common Xanax side effects include:

 No, you cannot take Methadone and Xanax together.
-Taking methadone and Xanax together is dangerous because both are CNS depressants and can increase a person’s risk of experiencing CNS depression and overdose.
+Taking Methadone mixed with Xanax is dangerous because both are CNS depressants and can increase a person’s risk of experiencing respiratory depression and overdose.
 Using both together can make side effects more intense and increase the user’s risk of suffering from an overdose.
 Polydrug abuse is common when it comes to abusing prescription drugs.
 Many methadone users begin incorporating benzodiazepines like Xanax into their routine to experience a more intense high.
 The effects of taking methadone and Xanax include respiratory depression, coma, overdose, and even death.
-Without prescription drug addiction treatment, users are more likely to continue engaging in polydrug use and suffer from an overdose.
+Without prescription drug addiction treatment, users are more likely to continue engaging in polydrug use and suffer from methadone and Xanax overdose.

 Despite how deadly a methadone and Xanax combination is, combining the two is still a common practice among many prescription drug abusers.
 As the opioid epidemic continues, our substance abuse treatment center in Pompano is working hard to administer safe and effective addiction treatment to all of our patients.